 Intimate partner violence (IPV) against women is a source of major concern around the world.
-It is a pervasive problem, poses serious financial threats, has negative effects on intimacy, and causes high rates of morbidity and mortality (e.g. WHO, 2002; 2005).
+It is a pervasive problem, poses serious financial threats, has negative effects on intimacy, and causes high rates of morbidity and mortality (e.g., [1, 2]).
 In Sub-Saharan Africa, the occurrence and negative outcomes of IPV are a serious public health issue that may further aggravate the existing poor socioeconomic and health situation of women.
-Studies indicate that 5-29% of women are physically assaulted by their male intimates annually and 13-59% during life-time (e.g. Andersson, Ho-Foster, Mitchell, Scheepers & Goldstein 2007; Borwankar, Diallo & Sommerfelt, 2008; Jewkes, Penn-Kekana, Levin, Ratsaka & Schrieber, 2001; Karamagi, Tumwine, Tylleskar & Heggenhougen, 2006; Khasakhala-Mwenesi, Buluma, Kong'ani & Nyarunda, 2004; Koenig et al., 2003; McCloskey, Williams & Larsen, 2005; Ofei-Aboagye, 1994; WHO, 2002; 2005).
+Studies indicate that 5-29% of women are physically assaulted by their male intimates annually and 13-59% during life-time (e.g., [1-10]).

-Prevalence rates for sexual assault against women vary by study and time period, during the past 5 years ranges from 0.8-4.5%, the past 12 months from 9.1-44.4% and ever abused from 16.5-58.6% (Borwankar, Diallo & Sommerfelt, 2008; Dunkle et al., 2004; Fox et al., 2007; Jewkes, Penn-Kekana, Levin, Ratsaka & Schrieber, 2001; Karamagi, Tumwine, Tylleskar & Heggenhougen, 2006; WHO, 2002; 2005).
-The prevalence of verbal/emotional abuse during the past 12 months and life-time may be as high as 31.3% and 50%, respectively (Borwankar, Diallo & Sommerfelt, 2008; Koenig et al., 2003).
-Different forms of violence often co-occur and at relatively high levels.
-In a recent report concerning violence in 7 Sub-Saharan African countries, the rates of co-occurring physical/sexual abuse ranged from 6.8-

-24.4% and emotional/physical/sexual from 3.6-8.3% (Borwankar, Diallo & Sommerfelt, 2008).1
+Prevalence rates for sexual assault against women vary by study and time period, during the past 5 years ranging from 0.8 to 4.5%, the past 12 months from 9.1 to 44.4%, and ever abused from 16.5 to 58.6% [1, 2, 4-6, 11, 12] The prevalence of verbal/emotional abuse during the past 12 months and life-time may be as high as 31.3% and 50%, respectively [4, 8].
+Different forms of violence often cooccur and at relatively high levels.
+In a recent report concerning violence in 7 Sub-Saharan African countries, the rates of cooccurring physical/sexual abuse ranged from 6.8 to 24.4% and emotional/physical/sexual from 3.6 to 8.3% [4] (Cameron, Kenya, Malawi, Rwanda, Uganda, Zambia, Zimbabwe.)

-Some data indicate that male control is related to increased IPV vulnerability for women (Borwankar, Diallo & Sommerfelt, 2008; CSO, 2007; Dunkle et al., 2004; GSS, 2009; WHO, 2005).
-Women's vulnerability to IPV has also been found to be related to experiences of abuse as a child (Ntaganira et al., 2008; Seedat, Stein & Forde, 2005).
-The literature on violent men however, suggests that abusive childhoods are also associated with perpetration of IPV (e.g., Dixon & Browne, 2003; Holtzworth-Munroe & Stuart, 1994).
+Some data indicate that male control is related to increased IPV vulnerability for women [2, 4, 11, 13, 14].
+Women's vulnerability to IPV has also been found to be related to experiences of abuse as a child [15, 16].
+The literature on violent men, however, suggests that abusive childhoods are also associated with perpetration of IPV (e.g., [17, 18]).

-The influence of women's IPV perpetration on their own victimization has not attracted great attention in the Sub-Saharan Africa context, but a few studies suggest that women may initiate and abuse male partners at rates from 0.5-27% (Chakwana, 2005; CSO, 2007; GSS, 2009; Khasakhala-Mwenesi, Buluma, Kong'ani & Nyarunda, 2004; Koenig et al., 2003; van der Straten et al., 1998; UBOS, 2007; WHO, 2005)2.
+The influence of women's IPV perpetration on their own victimization has not attracted great attention in the Sub-Saharan Africa context, but a few studies suggest that women may initiate and abuse male partners at rates from 0.5 to 27% [2, 7, 8, 13, 14, 19-21] (only studies with women as respondents).
 In contrast to other countries in Sub-Saharan Africa, there is a lack of data concerning the prevalence and consequences of IPV in Mozambique generally.
-As far as we know, only one study (Andersson et al., 2007) has explored this topic.
+As far as we know, only one study [3] has explored this topic.
 The authors found that 11% of women aged 16-60 years (n=1374) had been physically abused by their male partners in the past year.
-The studies cited above, however, concentrate on men's perpetration of physical violence towards women.
+The studies cited previously, however, concentrate on men's perpetration of physical violence towards women.
 Women's abuse of male partners may not have been sufficiently addressed, particularly the contribution women's perpetration may make to their own victimization.